 - Medicare (original and Advantage) does not include Long Term Care (LTC).
-There is separate, private insurance for LTC
+There is separate, private insurance for LTC.

-- Medigap policies that will cover emergency cover abroad and of course there is always travel insurance (that will also usually cover emergency medical evacuation).
+- Medigap policies that will cover emergency care abroad and of course there is always travel insurance (that will also usually cover emergency medical evacuation).

 So, I don’t have to worry about a surprise, crippling medical bill?